auto-mat/do-prace-na-kole/README.md

 Launching the development webserver
 ------------------------------------

-In one window launch the livereload server

-    $ sudo docker exec -it dopracenakole_web_1 bash
-    $ python manage.py livereload --host 0.0.0.0

 And in another window launch the development webserver

     $ sudo docker exec -it dopracenakole_web_1 bash